 In regards to Anime and media as a whole, comedy has always been one of my favourite genres, and continues to be one of my favourite topics to talk about.
 With shows like Kitakubu Katsudou Kiroku and Yuru Yuri sitting very highly in my personal most enjoyable shows, Kono Suba‘s fresh style of comedy is just what this season needed.
 I feel that the characters were wacky enough for the jokes to land but still acted like “normal” human beings for the most part – excluding a few questionable scenes here and there.

 I personally think that this show is a little slow starting in terms of how much I enjoyed the show.
-For me, I enjoyed the last few episodes much more than when I first started watching, which seems strange for a gag show given that the formula hadn’t drastically changed from episode 1 to episode 10.
+For me, I enjoyed the last few episodes much more than when I first started watching, which seems strange for a gag show given that the formula hadn’t drastically changed from episode one to episode ten.

 I’d also like to compliment the decision on focusing the whole season on what is essentially the tutorial village of this giant game world.
 I personally felt connected to the town and once again demonstrates that the creators of this show knew that they weren’t going to convey an epic battle anime despite setting up the narrative with such a dramatic villain.
 Speaking of which, we never even come close to seeing the demon king that the team should be desperately working towards.